 Did you know that boosting your zinc intake can speed up the recovery process?
 We recommend adding a zinc supplement to your diet or eating foods high in zinc.
 Find out more about the benefits of zinc in this fact sheet.

 If you suffer from sensitive or aggravated skin such as perioral dermatitis, don’t be afraid of active ingredients.
-Research shows that our skin can benefit hugely from vitamins A, C and E.
+Research shows that our skin can benefit hugely from vitamins A, B, C and E.

 You can read about this research at the following sources: